 Malta has been a Member of the EU since 2004, part of Schengen since 2007 and part of the Euro Zone since 2008.
 Malta offers a stable political climate as well as a safe living environment with a very low crime rate.
 Moreover, Malta has become an ever-growing international business hub, with its competitive tax system, strategic location and flight connections.
-Malta registered the highest economic growth in the European Union in 2015 according to Eurostat statistics.
-According to official figures in the first quarter of 2016, Malta's economic growth continued to exceed expectations increasing by 5.2 per cent over an already high growth rate of 6.3 per cent recorded in the same quarter of last year.
-Comparatively In nominal terms, the Maltese economy is estimated to have grown by 7.6 per cent.
-The rate is the highest in the Eurozone, surpassing its average of 1.6 per cent.
-Job creation and the unemployment rate has outperformed that of euro-area peers.
-Eurostat figures show that Malta's 3.9 per cent unemployment rate in July 2016 is the lowest across the EU's 28 member states.
+Malta registered the highest economic growth in the EU in 2014 and 2015 according to Eurostat statistics.
+According to the European Commission's Spring economic forecast, Malta's economic growth is projected to remain robust.
+It was also forecast that job creation and the unemployment rate are projected to outperform euro-area peers.